 While metal stamping has been the conventional method of choice for metal forming, there is little doubt today that hydroforming is the definitive future of metal forming.
 We provide hydroforming solutions that quite literally ‘stamp out’ all the drawbacks associated with the metal stamping process.

-At Helander, we use a mix of hydroforming and metal spinning processes to produce structurally strong, tight tolerance components for industries such as: commercial food equipment, industrial machinery, industrial pumps, metal furniture, aerospace and defense, nuclear industry, HVAC industry and many more.
+At Helander, we use a mix of hydroforming and metal spinning processes to produce structurally strong, tight tolerance components for industries such as: commercial food equipment, industrial machinery, industrial pumps, metal furniture, aerospace and defense, waste storage industry, HVAC industry and many more.

 Hydroforming vs. Sheet Metal Stamping